-Crash Responder Safety Week (CRSW) is November 8-14, 2021.
-Sponsored by the U.S. Department of Transportation, Federal Highway Administration, this initiative is designed to raise public awareness and help keep roadway responders and the public safe around traffic incidents.
+Crash Responder Safety Week (CRSW) is Nov.
+14-18, 2022.
+Sponsored by the U.S. Department of Transportation’s Federal Highway Administration, this initiative is designed to raise public awareness and help keep roadway responders and the public safe around traffic incidents.

 We encourage you to use Crash Responder Safety Week as an opportunity to promote the simple steps that everyone can take to keep first responders and the public safe around traffic incidents.

-This toolkit includes a weekly social media calendar, social media graphics, suggested posts and a sample press release that can be customized for your local media.
+This toolkit includes a weekly social media calendar with social media graphics/posts and a sample press release that can be customized for your local media.

 Contact [email protected] with any questions or for assistance with IAFF toolkits.